-5.1.
+4.2.
 First stage: calculation of TE

 In the literature two main approaches compete to calculate TE: parametric methods, in particular stochastic frontier (SF), and non-parametric methods, in particular DEA and FDH.
-The SF approach relies on estimating a production function with a double error term, including a random error term and a term representing farmers' technical inefficiency (see Aigner, Lovell and Schmidt 1977).
+The SF approach relies on estimating a production function with a double error term, including a random error term and a term representing farmers' technical inefficiency (see Aigner et al. 1977; Meeusen and van den Broeck 1977).
 This method enables to account for noise, but may give rise to misspecification errors.
-By contrast, DEA is a deterministic method but does not rely on specification assumptions (see Farrell 1957; Charnes, Cooper and Rhodes 1978).
+By contrast, DEA is a deterministic method but does not rely on specification assumptions (see Farrell 1957; Charnes et al. 1978).
 The idea behind DEA is to construct, with linear programming, a piece-wise frontier that envelops all observations of the sample used.
 The distance of an observation to the frontier represents its technical inefficiency, with observations on the frontier being fully technically efficient and with a TE score of 1.
-FDH relies on the same idea, except that the convexity assumption of the frontier is relaxed, and thus the frontier is stepwise and envelops the observations more closely than DEA does (see Tulkens 1993).
+FDH relies on the same idea, except that the convexity assumption of the frontier is relaxed, and thus the frontier is step-wise and envelops the observations more closely than DEA does (see Tulkens 1993).

 Non-parametric methods are sensitive to outliers as they construct the frontier with observations at hand.
-For this reason, in addition to cleaning manually inconsistent data, outliers were removed before efficiency computations with DEA and FDH, based on Wilson (1993)'s outlier detection method that relies on comparing geometric volumes spanned by subsets of data.
+For this reason, in addition to cleaning manually inconsistent data, outliers were removed before efficiency computations with DEA and FDH, based on Wilson's

+(1993) outlier detection method that relies on comparing geometric volumes spanned by subsets of data.
 Moreover, efficiency results from the DEA method may be affected by sampling variation.
 This problem, inherent to the method, implies that distance from the frontier (and thus inefficiency) may be underestimated if the most performing units of the population are not included in the sample at hand.
-To correct for this problem, we use the smooth homogenous bootstrap proposed by Simar and Wilson (2000).
+To correct for this problem, bootstrapping followed by bias-correction or confidence interval construction is the only method available (Simar and Wilson 2000a).
+Here the smooth homogenous bootstrap proposed by Simar and Wilson (1998, 2000b) is used to provide bias-corrected technical efficiency scores for DEA.

 In order to draw robust conclusions, the three approaches, namely SF, DEA and FDH, are used here.
 In each case the model includes one single output, namely total output in value, and four inputs, namely UAA (ha), total labor used in Annual Working Units (AWU; 1 AWU corresponds to one full-time equivalent that is to say 2,200 hours of labor per year), intermediate consumption in value, and the value of assets.
-The Cobb-Douglas function is specified for the SF approach.
-An input-oriented model is assumed for DEA and FDH.
+The Cobb-Douglas function is specified for the SF approach.6 An input-oriented model is assumed for DEA and FDH.
 The assumption of variable returns to scale (VRS) is made for the DEA model.